-The Blues Cruise 50K Trail Ultramarathon is suitable for first time ultra runners as well as seasoned runners.
-The 31-mile loop is very runnable, with a varied terrain that includes fields, rolling hills, single track and less than .5 miles of public roadway.
-The “ski Slope” is the only major …
+The Blues Cruise 50K Trail Ultramarathon circles the beautiful Blue Marsh Lake.
+The 31-mile loop is very runnable, with a varied terrain that includes fields, plenty of rolling hills, single track and less than .5 miles of public roadway.
+The “Ski Slope” is the only major climb (240 feet in …

 MORE

-The Blues Cruise 50K Trail Ultramarathon is suitable for first time ultra runners as well as seasoned runners.
-The 31-mile loop is very runnable, with a varied terrain that includes fields, rolling hills, single track and less than .5 miles of public roadway.
-The “ski Slope” is the only major climb (240 feet in vertical accent).
-In 2023 we have added (1) minor water crossing.
-Our themed aid stations are well stocked and serviced by local (ultra) runners.
-Blues Cruise is possible due to the approval and assistance of the Army Corps of Engineers.
+The Blues Cruise 50K Trail Ultramarathon circles the beautiful Blue Marsh Lake.
+The 31-mile loop is very runnable, with a varied terrain that includes fields, plenty of rolling hills, single track and less than .5 miles of public roadway.
+The “Ski Slope” is the only major climb (240 feet in vertical accent).
+We have one optional water crossing where you can choose to splash through or cross on a bridge.
+Our 7 themed aid stations are well stocked and serviced by local ultra runners.
+The 9 hour (strictly enforced) time limit makes this the perfect race for those newer to trail or ultra marathons.

 LESS